 A great way to make sure that your the only one with keys to your home is to replace your locks.
 Chances are, someone called your house home before you.
 Avoid wondering if copies of your keys are floating around in unknown places by replacing the lock upon move in.

 There are a few options when it comes to changing your doors lock.
 You can trade the lock out for a standard lock, add a new deadbolt or upgrade to a smart lock.
 A smart lock can get rid of keys all together replacing them with an electronic keypad.

 Grab These Items Before Moving Into a New House

 Before moving into a new house, make sure you’ve checked these items off your list to help make your move-in as painless as possible.
+Be sure to check out this review then let Man And Van Newcastle know when you’ll need a moving van and what size.
 Make your move in an exciting milestone rather than a stressful one by going in prepared with the right tools.

 For more on this topic, head to the health and lifestyle section of the site!